Cheryl Araujo: Assault

 Araujo's initial statements that there was a crowd of men cheering on the rapists was called into question at the trial.
-Initial police accounts that there were "12-15 jeering" onlookers were widely reported by the media and led to public outrage, though there were only ten people in the bar during the attack: the victim, the six defendants, the bartender, a patron who tried to call the police and a sleeping drunk.
+Initial police accounts that there were "12–15 jeering" onlookers were widely reported by the media and led to public outrage, though there were only ten people in the bar during the attack: the victim, the six defendants, the bartender, a patron who tried to call the police, and a sleeping drunk.
 Araujo admitted at trial that in light of the trauma of the assault she could not be sure how many men were in the bar, but that she did hear cheering.
 Indeed, one of the men present testified that he called out "Go for it!" during the attack.

-Eventually, Araujo fought off her attackers and ran half-naked into the street, screaming that she had been raped.
-Three college students passing by in a van came upon Araujo in the street and drove her to the nearest hospital.
+The assault lasted two hours before Araujo managed to fight off her attackers fleeing the bar in only a ripped pink sweater and a single sock.
+She ran out into the street screaming that she had been raped.
+Three college students passing by in a van came upon the terrified woman, later describing her as "the naked girl in the street" who ran in front of their vehicle like "a deer in the headlights".
+Crying and fearful, Araujo threw her arms tightly around passenger Daniel O'Neill's neck, shaking inconsolably.
+Some of Araujo’s assailants followed her out of the bar, but retreated after seeing the men in the van, who quickly drove her to the nearest hospital.

 Prosecution

-Six men were arrested and charged in connection with the rape; four, Victor Raposo, John Cordeiro, Joseph Vieira and Daniel Silva, were charged with aggravated rape; and two, Virgilio Medeiros and Jose Medeiros (no relation), were charged with "joint enterprise," (i.e., encouraging an illegal act and not acting to stop it).
-Only two trials -- one for the four men charged with aggravated rape, one for the two men charged with joint enterprise -- were conducted, reportedly in order to avoid having the men testify against one another.
+Six men were arrested and charged in connection with the rape; four, Victor Raposo, John Cordeiro, Joseph Vieira, and Daniel Silva, were charged with aggravated rape; and two, Virgilio Medeiros and Jose Medeiros (no relation), were charged with "joint enterprise" which is encouraging an illegal act and not acting to stop it.
+Only two trials were conducted, one for the four men charged with aggravated rape, and one for the two men charged with joint enterprise.
+This was reportedly to avoid having the men testify against each other.

 The three college students who drove Araujo to the hospital testified as to her state of terror when they encountered her.
 Defense attorneys questioned the victim about her personal life, suggesting she had invited or somehow deserved the attack.
 During live TV coverage of the trial in the US, the victim's name was broadcast although victims' names were not typically released to the public in rape cases at the time.
 After allowing TV coverage, the courts had the right to prevent disclosure of the woman's name but did not.
 The courts later admonished the press for releasing her name.

 Four defendants were convicted of aggravated rape; the two other men were acquitted.
 The most any of the men served was 6½ years.